peilinye/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Trace2Gather home folder.

+**Q**: Why does my edit/checkin/checkout command not work?
+**A**: The indices required by these commands are the ones from the numbered list seen in the GUI.
+You can try using one or more of the `list` commands to show all available data and make sure you have the correct indices.

 --------------------------------------------------------------------------------------------------------------------